The construction of a radio wave measuring device is explained through this circuit!

 This application is useful for radio lovers, engineers and newcomers to find out the strength of particular signals in certain regions.

-In order to improve their radio antennas and make sure their radios are functioning correctly they can use it to measure the signal strength from different radio stations.
+In order to improve their radio antennas and check their radios are functioning correctly they can use it to measure the signal strength from different radio stations.

 Circuit Working: